 id("com.google.gms.google-services")

-}Place your google-services.json in the app module, then initialize:
+}Place your google-services.json in the app module of android target, then initialize:

 class AppActivity : ComponentActivity() {